MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-authentication/Windows-Logon-Scenarios.md

 **Smart Card credential provider architecture**

-When a smart card is used instead of a password, a private/public key pair stored on the user’s smart card is substituted for the shared secret key, which is derived from the user’s password.
+When a smart card is used instead of a password, a private/public key pair stored on the user???s smart card is substituted for the shared secret key, which is derived from the user???s password.
 The private key is stored only on the smart card.
 The public key can be made available to anyone with whom the owner wants to exchange confidential information.

 For more information about the smart card logon process in Windows, see [How smart card sign-in works in Windows](https://technet.microsoft.com/library/ff404285.aspx).